The Niigata Prefectural Museum Of Modern Art

 Collection Exhibitions

-[Exhibition room 2] Masterpieces of the Museum of Modern Art
+Exhibition Room 3 Masterpieces of the Niigata Prefectural Museum of Modern Art

-[Exhibition room 3] Masterpieces of the Museum of Modern Art
+Exhibition Room3 Masterpieces of the Niigata Prefectural Museum of Modern Art

-[Exhibition room 2] Masterpieces of the Museum of Modern Art
+Exhibition Room1 Masterpieces of the Masterpieces of the Niigata Prefectural Museum of Modern Art